 Richenda has been working in British archaeology since the mid 1980s, specialising in finds and finds management.
 She studied history for her degree at Royal Holloway University of London, in particular European monasticism and Renaissance studies, but she became interested in field archaeology after working on an Anglo-Saxon cremation site in Yorkshire.
 After completing a post-graduate qualification in Post-excavation Studies at Leicester University, Richenda worked for many years at the Museum of London, before moving to East Anglia in 1999.

-Richenda’s role at SA is to manage all aspects of finds and environmental work including costings, programming, and staff management.
+Richenda’s role at the Cotswold Archaeology Suffolk office is to manage all aspects of finds and environmental work including costings, programming, and staff management.
 Her work involves commissioning specialists and illustrators both in-house and externally and ensuring the completion of the finds reports within budgets.
 She oversees and edits the specialist contributions but also produces her own finds reports, both internally and for other commercial archaeological organisations.
-At a broader level she is involved in Suffolk Archaeology’s post-excavation programme, particularly the editing of the reports from grey literature through to full publication.
+At a broader level she is involved in Cotswold Archaeology’s post-excavation programme, particularly the editing of the reports from grey literature through to full publication.

 Richenda has worked overseas in Australia, Italy and Bulgaria and her wide-ranging research interests include Roman wall painting and the Dutch immigrants of the sixteenth century in Norwich.

 She is a Member of the Chartered Institute for Archaeologists (MCIfA) and when time allows is an active member of various finds and archive groups.